1. Determine the type of visa you need

-You are considered a “Transfer Student” if you hold F-1 or J-1 status at another institution in the US and plan to remain on that visa status.
+You are considered a “Transfer Student” if you hold F-1 or J-1 immigration status at another institution in the US and plan to remain in that status.
 Your SEVIS record must be transferred to the University of Minnesota.

 F-1 Transfer Students

-Instructions for Transferring Your F-1 Visa to the University of Minnesota
+Instructions for Transferring Your F-1 status to the University of Minnesota